Didi Contractor: Buildings

 Contractor was self-taught in architecture and was inspired as a child by a talk by Frank Lloyd Wright.
 She specialised in buildings that fit into, rather than contrast with, the landscape, and are made of natural local materials: mainly mud, bamboo, and stone, with small amounts of deodar wood.
 They also include frequent use of staircases as a design element.
 They can be found in the area around Dharamsala, and include over 15 homes and three institutions, including the Nishtha Rural Health, Education and Environment Center in Sidhbari, the Sambhaavnaa Institute of Public Policy and Politics in Palampur, and the Dharmalaya Institute in Bir.

+Contractor developed some of her construction methods after studying the use of sun-dried mud bricks, bamboo and slate in Andretta during the 1970s.
+For a community clinic begun in 1995, she experimented with rice husk and pine in mud plaster to improve insulation and reused discarded tyres inside earth berms.
+These methods formed part of the low-waste approach associated with her buildings.
+Accounts of her institutional projects have also noted their social and economic purposes and her efforts to pass locally based construction knowledge to younger builders.

 Recognition

 Contractor was the subject of two feature films, Earth Crusader (2016), and Didi Contractor: Marrying the Earth to the Building (2017).
 She was the 2017 winner of the Women Artists, Architects and Designers (WADe) Asia Life Time Achievement Award.

 In 2019 the president of India gave her the Nari Shakti Puraskar, India's highest civilian award for recognising the achievements and contributions of women.